 Difficulties faced by one person or within a relationship, can have a significant impact on other family members and on other relationships.
 I view any individual, and particularly young people, in the context of their wider environment, so when we talk we will consider family, education, peer/work relationships and other professionals you may be involved with.
 Sometimes it is useful or necessary for me to liaise with other people/agencies involved.
 We will discuss this together beforehand.

 We will talk about your concerns, but also about other areas of life, such as family, friendships, school, work, hobbies/interests, general health, hopes and expectations of therapy, and about the beliefs and values you hold.
 It may be important to talk about experiences from the past that could be influencing what is happening in the present.
-As well as looking at what is feeling difficult, we will talk about your strengths, resilience and support system, and build on these so that when therapy ends, you will hopefully have developed the skills and means to continue with the progress you have made.
+As well as looking at what is feeling difficult, we will talk about your strengths, resilience and support system, and build on these so that when therapy ends, you will hopefully feel you have developed the skills and means to continue with the progress you have made.

 My Therapeutic Approaches: